bossley9/Sam-Bossley/thoughts/muaddib.md

 > "I was a friend of Jamis," Paul whispered.
 He felt tears burning his eyes, forced more volume into his voice.
 >
-> "Jamis taught me... that... when you kill... you py for it.
+> "Jamis taught me... that... when you kill... you pay for it.
 I wish I'd known Jamis better."
 >
 > Blindly, he groped his way back to his place in the circle, sank to the rock floor.
 A voice hissed: "He sheds tears!"
 >
-> It was taken up around the ring: "Usual gives moisture to the dead!"
+> It was taken up around the ring: "Usul gives moisture to the dead!"

 Even the lifestyle of the fremen revolves around water.
 The gear they wear constantly, the _stillsuits_, are bodily regulators which conserve and recycle the sweat the body produces.
 In addition, the all use face masks and sinus condensers to conserve and use as little moisture as possible.